 MRRA activities entail contracting activities on existing property.
 Existing property is real property that already includes some type of construction activity and on which some type of additional construction activity (adding to, changing, maintaining etc.) will take place.
 For example, a homeowner decides to build a new block wall (no prior existing structure, so not existing property).
 A month later, the homeowner hires a different contractor to stucco and paint the wall.
 The second contract now involves existing property.
 (See TPN 18-1, Scenario 9).

 Generally, MRRA contractors are required to pay retail TPT on their materials (whether at the point of sale or after) unless a statutory deduction applies.
-The invoice to the property owner (or general contractor) will not separately include tax as a line item on the invoice.
-Rather, the tax paid on the materials should be treated as an indirect cost of doing business.
+The invoice to the property owner (or general contractor) will not separately include tax as a line item on the invoice (if tax is included as a line item on the invoice, it must be remitted to the Department).
+Rather, the tax paid on the materials should be treated as an ordinary cost of doing business.

 Maintenance: The upkeep of property or equipment.
 For example, topping off fluids in an HVAC system, re-staining a wood deck, or refinishing hardwood floors.
 (See TPN 18-1, A2).